 A dirty air filter can block air flow and cause a unit to stop working.

-The air filter is usually placed inside the front cover and each unit has its own way to replace or clean it.
+The air filter is usually located inside the front cover and each unit has its own procedure to replace or clean it.

 Clean the Outside Fins of any Debris